-For moving, , blinking, scrolling, or auto-updating information, all of the following are true: (2) for oving, blinking, scrolling: For any moving, blinking or scrolling information that (1) starts automatically,) lasts more than five seconds, and (3) is presented in parallel with other content, there is a mechanism the user to pause, stop, or hide it unless the movement, blinking, or scrolling is part of an activity where s essential; and pai to-updating: For any auto-updating information that (1) starts automatically and (2) is presented in rallel with other content, there is a mechanism for the user to pause, stop, or hide it or to control the equency of the update unless the auto-updating is part of an activity where it is essential.
-NOTE 2: T au si For requirements related to flickering or flashing content, refer to WCAG 2.1 Guideline 2.3 .
-This success criteria is applicable to all content in the software (whether or not there is an alternate accessible mode of operation of the software) since any part of a software that does not meet this access criterion can interfere with a user's ability to use the whole software (including a user interface element that enables the user to activate the alternate accessible mode of operation).
-NOTE 3: C pi Content that is updated periodically by software or that is streamed to the user agent is not required to preserve or present information that is generated or received between the initiation of the pause and esuming presentation, as this may not be technically possible, and in many situations could be nisleading to do so. in An animation that occurs as part of a preload phase or similar situation can be considered essential if nteraction cannot occur during that phase for all users and if not indicating progress could confuse users or cause them to think that content was frozen or broken. his is to be applied to all content.
-Any content, whether informative or decorative, that is updated nutomatically, blinks, or moves may create an accessibility barrier.
-NOTE 6: T "r ir n This success criterion is identical to the WCAG 2.1 Success Criterion 2.2.2 Pause, Stop, Hide replacing page" and "Web page" with "software", removing "See Conformance Requirement 5: Non-Interference" in note 2 of the success criterion, with the words "WCAG 2.1" added before the word "Guideline" in note 1 above, with note 2 above re-drafted to avoid the use of the word "must" and with the addition of note 5 above.
+For movi ng, blinking, scrolling, or auto-updating information, all of the following are true: • Moving, blinking, scrolling: For any moving, blinking or scrolling information that (1) starts automatically, (2) lasts more than five seconds, and (3) is presented in parallel with other content, there is a mechanism for the user to pause, stop, or hide it unless the movement, blinking, or scrolling is part of an activity where it is essential; and • Auto-updating: For any auto-updating information that (1) starts automatically and (2) is presented in parallel with other content, there is a mechanism for the user to pause, stop, or hide it or to control the frequency of the update unless the auto-updating is part of an activity where it is essential.
+For requirements related to flickering or flashing content, refer to WCAG 2.1 Guideline 2.3.
+This success criteria is applicable to all content in the software (whether or not there is an alternate accessible mode of operation of the software) since any part of a software that does not meet this success criterion can interfere with a user's ability to use the whole software (including a user interface element that enables the user to activate the alternate accessible mode of operation).
+NOTE 3: • • preserve or present information that is generated or received between the initiation of the pause and resuming presentation, as this may not be technically possible, and in many situations could be misleading to do so.
+NOTE 4: 0 interaction cannot occur during that phase for all users and if not indicating progress could confuse users or cause them to think that content was frozen or broken.
+NOTE 5: This is to be applied to all content.
+Any content, whether informative or decorative, that is updated automatically, blinks, or moves may create an accessibility barrier.
+NOTE 6: "page" and "Web page" with "software", removing "See Conformance Requirement 5: Non-Interference" in note 2 of the success criterion, with the words "WCAG 2.1" added before the word "Guideline" in note 1 above, with note 2 above re-drafted to avoid the use of the word "must" and with the addition of note 5 above.
+L